robojones/z1/README.md

 ### Resurrect

-After you typed exit you can use the following to start all the apps that were running before:
+After you typed exit, you can use the following to start all the apps that were running before:

 ```
 z1 resurrect
 ```

-Note: If you are starting a new app before `z1 resurrect` the old apps will not be restored.
+Note: If you are starting a new app before `z1 resurrect`, the old apps will not be restored.

 ## Docs

-Besides the CLI you can also require z1 to control your apps with a Node.js program.
+Besides the CLI, you can also require z1 to control your apps with a Node.js program.

 ```javascript
 const z1 = require('z1')